mqtsuo02/class-recompose-hooks/README.md

 **Description**

 - Comparison of how to write ContainerComponent with Class, Recompose and Hooks
-- Each code is in the `/src/Containers/`
+- Each code is in `/src/Containers/`

 **Preview**